Amgen to buy Horizon Therapeutics in $26.4B deal

 The deal laid out Monday represents a premium of 48% to Horizon’s closing price of $78.76 before it made that late-November announcement.

-The FDA gave Tepezza “orphan drug” status, which comes with financial incentives and exclusive marketing, benefits that are intended to encourage drugmakers to develop rare disease treatments.
+Amgen said it expects the deal, which has an enterprise value of about $28.3 billion, to close in the first half of next year.

-Horizon also makes Krystexxa for uncontrolled gout.
-Sales of that treatment grew 39% last year to $565.5 million.
+Horizon’s stock price jumped more than 14% after markets opened Monday.
+They had already soared about 30% since the late November announcement.

-Shares of Amgen Inc., based northwest of Los Angeles in Thousand Oaks, California, fell about 2% in premarket trading.
+Shares of Amgen Inc., based northwest of Los Angeles in Thousand Oaks, California, fell about 1%, while broader indexes climbed slightly.

 Follow Tom Murphy on Twitter: https://twitter.com/thpmurphy